Overview

 .

-The care of the patient's mouth is an important element in
+The care of a person's mouth is an important element in

 nursing care.
 It entails brushing the teeth, flossing between them, and checking the inside